 I’ve heard horror stories where entire websites have been devastated by a malicious so-and-so who wanted nothing more than to destroy a company’s hard work.
 Years and years of blog posts and content can get lost to data destruction or injected malicious code.
 But this can be avoided if you just keep regular backups of your website, hosted in a separate third-party location — that’s not on your website’s server.

 Work with a separate backup service provider and keep all web data, company data, and financials safely and securely away from your website, in case something goes wrong.

 For larger companies, it doesn’t hurt to have two completely separate backups from two completely different providers, in case one of them fails.
-Check out this article for a deeper dive into the topic of backups.

 Editor’s note: Stop worrying about data loss.
 GoDaddy’s Website Backup service will help keep your data safe when servers crash, hackers attack, and malware makes the rounds.